orlarey/faust-ondemand-spec/README.md

 ### Commutativity

-Is $\otimes$ commutative ?
+Is $\otimes$ commutative?
 Let's try with an example:
 $$
 \begin{split}
 h_0   									&=1,0,1,0,1,0,1,0,1,0,\ldots\\